huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_log_converge.md

 * `log_mapping_config` - (Required, List) Specifies the log converge configurations.
   The [log_mapping_config](#converge_log_mapping_config) structure is documented below.

+* `management_project_id` - (Optional, String) Specifies the administrator project ID that required for first-time use.

 <a name="converge_log_mapping_config"></a>
 The `log_mapping_config` block supports: